 Even though the Roman navy wasn't that important, when the Romans controlled the whole Mediterranean Sea, there were a lot of trade ships sailing around the Mediterranean.
 The people who designed these ships continued to try to improve them all through the time of the Roman Empire.
 The most important improvement was the gradual development of triangular sails, which first appear in the Late Republic, around 50 BC.

 They may have developed from earlier Greek "brailed" sails, squeezed down on one side.
-These triangular sails gradually replaced the earlier square sails.
+These triangular sails helped out the square sails.
 We call these triangular sails "lateen" sails, because Latin speakers invented them.
 Lateen sails were a big advantage because with them you could tack into the wind.
 Using a lateen sail, you could sail faster than with a square sail, and the wind didn't need to be as strong to make the ship go.
 But square sails were easier to use, so if you did have the wind behind you, ships still used square sails.

 Learn by doing: go out on a sailboat

 I.C.
 Campbell, "The Lateen Sail in World History", Journal of World History 1995